Student Initiative Grant

 - Every member of the GSAC finance committee will grade the applications based on 6 criteria (below).
 Each criterion will be graded on a scale 0-10, for a total of 60 points possible (10 = best).

-- The event should attract significant number of GSAS students.
+- The event should attract a significant number of GSAS students.

 - The event should improve graduate student life at Columbia.